Updated February 10, 2021 with the latest forgiveness guidance and applications.

 Line 4.
 Business Utility Payments: _____________________

-Enter the amount of business utility payments during the covered period, for business utilities for which service began before February 15, 2020.
+Enter the amount of business utility payments paid or incurred during the covered period, for business utilities for which service began before February 15, 2020.
 Under the CARES Act, utility includes payment for a service for the distribution of electricity, gas, water, transportation, telephone, or internet access.

 Adjustments for Full-Time Equivalency (FTE) and Salary/Hourly Wage Reductions